 Tours will meet at the Michigan Forest Visitor Center within Hartwick Pines State Park where participants are given a brief orientation to the Kirtland's Warbler and the Jack Pine habitat.
-Orientation takes place in the Maple Room of the Ramada Inn's Conference Center.
 Afterwards, participants caravan to protected pine barrens for the chance to view the endangered warbler.

 Tours begin May 15 and are scheduled daily at 7:00 a.m.
 On weekends and holidays (Memorial Day and 4th of July) there will also be tours at 11:00 a.m.
-The last day tours will be offered is July 4.
+The last day tours will be offered is Independence Day.

 Tour duration: 2.5 to 3 hours.

-Our success rate of finding the bird was 100% in both 2012 and 2011.
+We have a high success rate of seeing the Kirtland's Warbler.
 Weather plays an important role in seeing the bird, as they tend to stay down in the pine branches during inclement weather and severe heat.
 Our guides have even been able to locate the bird during inclement weather, so don't cancel your plans because the sun isn't shining.